star-56/Gan_AI_Art/README.md

-# Poetic Narratives: A Generative AI System for Poetry Generation, Visualization, and Narration
+# Poetic Narratives: A Generative AI System for Poetry Generation and Analysis
 Minor Project